od3zza/flowsketch-gallery/README.md

 > Unconscious painting through this application is not necessarily an art technique or method, but a curious exploration of what we can unconsciously build, which uncovers so much of our behavior and emotions.
 >
 > Start creating, **[download the extension here](#)**

+🖱️ The extension tracks your mouse movements and clicks 🎨 All the information collected is transformed into lines, dots, shapes, and colors on a canvas 🖼️ You can view the canvas in real time by clicking on the extension button 😃 Create abstract and unconscious art and share it in the public gallery

+How to use:
+👉 Install the extension.
+👉 Browse normally in your browser.
+👉 When you want, click on the extension button (you can pin it to your browser).
+👉 A pop-up will open showing the current status of your canvas.# FlowSketch